Wired Child Reclaiming Childhood in a Digital Age

 Wired Child gives you the confidence and skills you need to safely navigate your children through a rapidly shifting media landscape.
 Dr. Freed offers concrete parenting strategies that will help you create the strong family kids need and encourage their school success.
 You’ll also learn how to protect kids from destructive tech addictions, and instead guide them to use technology productively as a positive force for their future.
 More about the book

-Richard Freed, Ph.D., is a child and adolescent psychologist and a leading authority on raising children in the digital age.
-He is the author of the book Wired Child: Reclaiming Childhood in a Digital Age, is a contributor to the Huffington Post, and his insights have been featured in The New York Times, The Atlantic, The Wall Street Journal, The Washington Post, on NPR, CNBC, and other media platforms.
-Dr. Freed speaks internationally to groups of parents, teachers, and health care providers.
-Receiving his professional training at Cambridge Hospital / Harvard Medical School and the California School of Professional Psychology, he is on the advisory boards of Families Managing Media and the Campaign for a Commercial-Free Childhood’s Children’s Screen Time Action Network.
+Dr. Freed speaks nationally to groups of parents, teachers, and health care providers.
+Receiving his professional training at Cambridge Hospital / Harvard Medical School and the California School of Professional Psychology, he is on the advisory boards of the Screen Time Action Network at Fairplay, Families Managing Media, and Wait Until 8th.
 Dr. Freed lives in Walnut Creek, California and is the father of two girls.
 Read full bio

 The Latest from Dr. Richard Freed's Blog